 Apply here: https://www.noaa.gov/office-education/epp-msi/undergraduate-scholarship

 The Gates Scholarship Program awards 300 scholarships every year to students of color.
-You must be a high school senior in academic good standing and be eligible for the Pell Grant.
+You must be a high school senior in academic good standing and be eligible for the Pell Grant to qualify.
 Students must also identify as African American, American Indian/Alaska Native, Asian and Pacific Islander American and/or Hispanic American.
 The ideal candidate has demonstrated leadership skills and “exceptional” personal success skills.